JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 - Use ticketsQueryCount ONLY when user explicitly asks "how many" or "count"
 - When user asks to "show", "list", "get", "find", "retrieve", "latest", or "recent" tickets - you MUST use getTicketsByCompanyName or ticketsQuery (NOT ticketsQueryCount)
 - For tickets by company name, ALWAYS use getTicketsByCompanyName tool first (it handles company lookup automatically)
+- NEVER use ticketsQueryCount with companyName filter - that field does not exist in tickets.
+Tickets are filtered by companyID, not companyName.
+- If user provides a company name, you MUST use getTicketsByCompanyName tool, NOT ticketsQueryCount

 IMPORTANT GUIDELINES:
 1. Always use maxRecords parameter (20-50 recommended) when querying tickets to prevent large responses